ParthebhanMedi/BioMed/README.md

     ]
 }
 ```

 ---

 ### Screenshot
-Below is a screenshot that showcases the response from the BERN2 API:
+Below is a screenshot showcasing the response from the BERN2 API:
 <img src="https://github.com/ParthebhanMedi/BioMed/blob/main/Screenshot%202025-01-26%20at%2009-01-59%20BERN2.png?raw=true" alt="Screenshot" width="600">

 ---